 Do I need both programs if I deploy patches regularly?

-Regular patch deployment addresses only vendor-released software fixes, while misconfigurations, default credentials, and architectural flaws require a separate vulnerability management program to detect and remediate.
-Misconfigurations, default credentials, excessive permissions, and architectural flaws require vulnerability scanning to detect and remediation processes to resolve.
+Regular patch deployment addresses only vendor-released software fixes.
+Misconfigurations, default credentials, excessive permissions, and architectural flaws require vulnerability scanning to detect and separate remediation processes to resolve.
 SOC 2 CC7.1 requires documented vulnerability identification separate from patching procedures [AICPA TSC CC7.1].
 Operating one program without the other produces audit findings.

 How do auditors verify the difference between these programs?